 World Kidney Day

 It’s the topic that’s too BIG to ignore.
-On Thursday 9 March 2023, join us in highlighting just how big an issue kidney disease is.
-It’s not a disease that affects only a handful of people; one in ten worldwide have it.
+On Thursday 14 March 2024, join us in highlighting just how big an issue kidney disease is.
+It’s not a disease that affects only a handful of people: it’s the 10th biggest killer worldwide.
 Your neighbour could have it.
 Your parent.
 Your work colleague.
 Your child.
-Help us shout it from the rooftops.
+This year, we need to you to shout it from the rooftops.

 World Kidney Day is an annual campaign to help raise awareness of kidneys and show the suffering caused when they don’t work properly.
 It also aims to educate people on what kidneys do and how to improve your kidney health.

 The Kidney Charities Together Group coordinates the World Kidney Day activity in the UK.
-The Group consists of the Kidney Care UK, Kidney Research UK, the National Kidney Federation, the Polycystic Kidney Disease (PKD) Charity, the UK Kidney Association and Kidney Wales.
+The Group consists of the Kidney Care UKKidney Research UK, Kidney Wales, the National Kidney Federation, the Polycystic Kidney Disease (PKD) Charity, Popham Kidney Support and the UK Kidney Association.